 Is this program sanctioned by the San Francisco Unified School District?

 Yes.
 Building on the success of several other language immersion programs in the school district, the Mandarin Immersion program was created and financed by the SFUSD, committed parents, and teachers in San Francisco.
-The SFUSD has a strong long-term commitment to immersion education in San Francisco, and the program is supported by Mayor Gavin Newsom.
+The SFUSD has a strong long-term commitment to immersion education in San Francisco.

 How do the teachers teach Mandarin?
 What are their qualifications?